-For a quick refresh, see this past blog post on the Trump administration proposal to open up 90% of the country’s continental shelf to offshore oil and gas drilling.
+For a quick refresh, see this past blog post on the Trump administration’s proposal to open up 90% of the country’s continental shelf to offshore oil and gas drilling.
 The one and only BOEM meeting in Washington was scheduled for February 5th in Tacoma but was cancelled when the venue became concerned of protests.
-Given the passion of those who were to be part of the associated day-of press conference, that portion was continued at the Governor’s conference room receiving widespread publicity.
+Given the dedication to make sure the public was aware of this proposal in the local and national press, those who were to be part of the planned February 5th press conference, were able to convene a press conference in the Governor’s conference room receiving widespread publicity.

-When it was announced that the date and location of the rescheduled BOEM Open House was March 5th at the Olympia Red Lion all steps were taken to secure a space in the same location for the originally planned People’s Hearing.
-Knowing there was a need and desire of coastal resident and coastal enthusiast voices to show their opposition, a second press conference was scheduled to take place prior to the People’s Hearing which featured a welcoming from the Nisqually tribe and forceful comments about the proposal from elected officials and coastal industries.
+When it was announced that the date and location of the rescheduled BOEM Open House was March 5th at the Olympia Red Lion, all steps were taken to secure a space in the same location.
+Knowing there was a need and desire of coastal residents and coastal enthusiast voices to show their opposition, a second press conference was scheduled to take place prior to the People’s Hearing which featured a welcoming from the Nisqually tribe and forceful comments about the proposal from elected officials and coastal industries.

 The press conference 2.0 received local and national attention ranging from the Daily World, to King 5 News to the Washington Post.
 The People’s Hearing, with an expected crowd of about 100, reached well above that number and was a central feature of the day as individuals from all backgrounds and Washington communities voiced their opposition to offshore drilling.
 These comments were taken down by a paid stenographer and submitted as official comment.